Magic Blooms this Spring with

 The Vanishing Wheelchair, Inc. plans on using the money raised from these programs to begin monthly dinners at which people with disabilities can enjoy a meal together and attend workshops learning skills in performing, painting, photography, music, crafts, writing, and wood working.
 Its ultimate goal is to establish a universally accessible hands-on museum for children to explore the arts and sciences at which people with disabilities can work and continue to learn these skills.

-Author T.J.
-Shimeld and Ricky D. Boone will be available to sign books after the shows.
+Tickets for the monthly fundraiser shows at St. Mary’s may be purchased above.
 A suggested donation of $10 for adult tickets and $5 for children tickets is appreciated.
-Tickets may be available at the door, but advanced reservations are strongly encouraged since seating is limited.
-Contact Magic Central, 175 Weaverville Highway, Suite L, Asheville, North Carolina28804, or call 828-645-2941.
+Or contact Magic Central, 175 Weaverville Highway, Suite L, Asheville, North Carolina28804, or call 828-645-2941.

 For more information contact T.J.
 Shimeld at email@example.com, 1129 Allman Ridge Road, Morganton, North Carolina28655.
 Call 828-391-6965 or toll free 1-866-407-9463.